dlang/DIPs/PROCEDURE.md

 The submission of the pull request signifies the beginning of the Draft Review.
 All discussion takes place in pull request comments at the [DIP Repository].
 At this point, the POC can invite community members to submit feedback in the discussion thread.
 The DIP Manager is required to acknowledge the DIP within a week of its submission by ensuring the status of the DIP is set to `Draft`, leaving a comment in the pull request thread, and announcing in the [D Forums] that the DIP is under Draft Review so that community members may leave feedback.
 The DIP Manager will immediately request that any superficial issues, such as improperly completed fields in the header or the use of an unacceptable convention for the file name, be corrected.
 The DIP Manager may withhold feedback on the substance of the DIP until the DIP is selected for promotion to the next stage.

 Periodically, the DIP Manager will peruse the DIPs currently under Draft Review and select one to prepare for [Community Review](#community-review).
-The frequency of this occurance depends on the the number of DIPs currently in the subsequent stages of the DIP process.
+The frequency of this occurrence depends on the the number of DIPs currently in the subsequent stages of the DIP process.
 Once a DIP has been selected, the DIP Manager will work with the POC to ensure that no obvious flaws remain and that all criticisms raised throughout the Draft Review period are reasonably addressed.

 #### Community Review